-- As they are prone to food allergies, it is recommended that you search for dog foods that do not contain the common allergens, such as beef, chicken, wheat, and corn.
+- As they are prone to food allergies, it is recommended that you search for dog foods that do not contain common allergens, such as beef, chicken, wheat, and corn.

-- As they are likely to develop osteoarthritis or some other joint maladies, it is recommended that you look for dog food that contains chondroitin and glucosamine, which is great for treating and preventing such problems.
+- As they are likely to develop osteoarthritis or some other joint maladies, it is recommended that you look for a dog food that contains chondroitin and glucosamine, which is great for treating and preventing such problems.

 - Omega 3 and Omega 6 Fatty Acids are great additions to your German Shepherds diet as it helps to promote a shiny coat, joint health, and reduces inflammatory responses.

 - Dog foods that include probiotics as they help to soothe your dog’s digestive system while improving its functions.

 - Keep an eye on your dog to see which foods they are able to digest well.
 Most dogs are able to digest rice and lamb easily.